 Core information standard

-The core information standard defines a set of information that can potentially be shared between systems in different sites and settings, among professionals and people using services.
-Version 1.0 of the standard was produced following consultation with more than 1,500 individuals and organisations through online and face-to-face workshops and a survey.
+The Core Information Standard defines a set of information that can potentially be shared between systems in different sites and settings, among professionals and people using services.

-- Updates from the social care programme including more detail of the services being provided to a person such as equipment and adaptions as well as vital About me content – the information a person wants to share with health and care professionals.
+The standard aligns with many other published PRSB standards including maternity, healthy child and the community pharmacy standard.
+The standard also includes updates from the social care programme such as vital About me content – the information a person wants to share with health and care professionals.